International-Data-Spaces-Association/IDSA-Rulebook/documentation/5_Organizational_Agreements.md

 >
 > -the embedding within the European ambition of a federation of
 > interoperable data spaces and inter data space interoperability.

+The [Data Spaces Support Centre (DSSC)](https://dssc.eu/) as a funded project by the European Commisson, has the aim to provide a Blueprint for data spaces based on the OPEN DEI Building blocks.
+The DSSC Blueprint contains legal, organizational, business, and techncial building blocks.
+This structure shall support in the creation of interoperable data spaces, addressing the needs of inter- and intra data space interoperability.